Maximum Independent Set when excluding an induced minor: $K_1 + tK_2$ and $tC_3 \uplus C_4$: Polynomial algorithm in -induced-minor-free graphs

 Finally note that once $X$ is found, one can find the path-decomposition $\mathcal P$ of $C$ in time~$n^{O(1)}$, since this only involves computing (at most $n$) shortest paths. \end{proof}

-We can now wrap up, using~\cref{prop:path-dec,lem:bounded-diameter}. \begin{reptheorem}{thm1} \mis can be solved in polynomial-time $n^{O(t^5)}$ in $n$-vertex $K_1+tK_2$-induced-minor-free graphs. \end{reptheorem} \begin{proof} Let $G$ be our~$K_1 + tK_2$-induced-minor-free $n$-vertex input graph.
-As including vertices of degree 1 in the independent set is a safe reduction rule, we can assume that $G$ is reduced.
+We can now wrap up, using~\cref{prop:path-dec,lem:bounded-diameter}. \begin{reptheorem}{thm1} For every positive integer $t$, \mis can be solved in polynomial-time $n^{O(t^5)}$ in $n$-vertex $K_1+tK_2$-induced-minor-free graphs. \end{reptheorem} \begin{proof} Let $G$ be our~$K_1 + tK_2$-induced-minor-free $n$-vertex input graph.
+As including vertices of degree 1 or vertices of degree 2 with adjacent neighbors in the independent set is a safe reduction rule (since it is more generally safe to include a~\emph{simplicial} vertex, i.e., one whose neighborhood is a~clique), we can assume that $G$ is reduced.
 By dealing with the possibly several connected components of $G$ separately, we can further assume that $G$ is connected.
-In time $n^{O(t)}$ we find $X \subseteq V(G)$ that maximizes the size of a~largest component of $G' := G - X$, among those sets $X$ such that $G[X] \simeq tK_2$.
+If $G$ has no $tK_2$ as an induced subgraph, we conclude by invoking Alekseev's result~\cite{Alekseev07,Tsukiyama77}.
+Thus we also assume that $G$ has such an induced subgraph.
+In time $n^{O(t)}$ we find $X \subseteq V(G)$ that maximizes the order of a~largest component of $G' := G - X$, among those sets $X$ such that $G[X] \simeq tK_2$.

 We exhaustively guess the intersection $X'$ of a fixed maximum independent set of $G$ with the set $X$, with an extra multiplicative factor of $2^{2t}$.
 We are now left with solving \smis separately in $C' := C-N_G(X')$ for each connected component $C$ of $G'$.
-By~\cref{prop:path-dec}, we obtain in time $n^{O(1)}$ a~path-decomposition $\mathcal P=(B_1,\ldots,B_p)$ of $C'$, such that \begin{compactitem} \item every $B_i$ (for $i \in [p]$) is contained in $O(t^4)$ consecutive BFS layers \emph{of $C$}, and \item every adhesion $A_i := B_i \cap B_{i+1}$ (for $i \in [p-1]$) is of size at most $2t^2$. \end{compactitem} Indeed, removing $N_G(X')$ from $C$ (and its path-decomposition) preserves those properties.
+By~\cref{prop:path-dec}, we obtain in time $n^{O(1)}$ a~path-decomposition $\mathcal P=(B_1,\ldots,B_p)$ of $C'$, such that \begin{itemize} \item every $B_i$ (for $i \in [p]$) is contained in $O(t^4)$ consecutive BFS layers \emph{of $C$}, and \item every adhesion $A_i := B_i \cap B_{i+1}$ (for $i \in [p-1]$) is of size at most $2t^2$. \end{itemize} Indeed, removing $N_G(X')$ from $C$ (and from its path-decomposition) preserves those properties.

 Let us define $A_0, A_p$ to be empty.
 We proceed to the following dynamic programming.
 For $i \in [0,p]$, and for any $S \subseteq A_i$, $T[i,S]$ is meant to eventually contain an independent set $I$ of $C'[\bigcup_{1 \leq j \leq i} B_j]$ of maximum cardinality among those such that $I \cap B_i=S$.
 We set $T[0,\emptyset]=\emptyset$, and observe that it is the only entry of the form $T[0,\cdot]$.